Sensors

 Sensor System Overview

-The DexHand includes touch sensors at fingertips:
+The DexHand includes touch sensors with the following characteristics:

 • Based on MuJoCo’s built-in contact sensing

-• Real-time force feedback
+• Provides real-time force feedback

 Implementation